rabrad/next-blog/README.md

 ## Deployment to Vercel

 Make sure you add `sanity` to `.vercelignore`.
 It is not needed by Vercel and it will throw error if it is included in the deployment.

+## Deployment to Sanity

+- cd to sanity directory and `npm run deploy`
+- Give your project a name and Sanity will provide you with a URL to access to your CMS online.

+Now both Vercel & Sanity are deployed, but there is no way that Next-14 will know about any new content without fixing the cache issue.
+Next-14 need to validate the cache to detect any changes coming from the CMS first.
+See [Time-based Revalidation](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#time-based-revalidation)

+Add the constant to each page where you fetch data

+    export const revalidate = 30 // revalidate at most every 30 seconds